 Talk about shared passions

 Unless your potential hire shares passion for what your company achieves and does, they will inevitably jump ship.
 It is imperative to discern within the recruitment interview about the vision of the employee and the trajectory they have for their future.
 Questions within the interview should steer the conversation towards understanding whether the employee supports the mission of the company.
-Moreover, it is also extremely important to understand whether the employee cares about the future of the company and customers.
+Moreover, it is also extremely important to understand whether the employee cares about the future of the company and its customers.
 This allows you to gauge if employees understand the demographics of loyal customers and their value.

 Once the desired candidate is on board, it won’t do to never acknowledge them again.
 Nothing makes an employee lose interest faster than realizing that their voice is not important.
 Counter this feeling by scheduling regular meetings with the employees to check-in on their experience.
 Ask them to weigh in on questions such as how their job can be more comfortable, whether they are happy in their roles or not, or if they feel productive enough.
 Engaging in regular conversations about their achievements and performance shows that the company is also invested in helping them grow professionally.